Overview

 The range of the personality trait ratings is [1,5].
 Please note that you may also use videos which contain information from other personality traits for recognition.
 However, it should be stated clearly in the report you submit.

-Track 2: Interview performance assessment
+Track 2: Cognitive ability assessment

 • Input video: “60fccc84440f8e8c82ca0288_q1_generic.mp4”; “60fccc84440f8e8c82ca0288_q2_generic.mp4”; “60fccc84440f8e8c82ca0288_q3_personality.mp4”; “60fccc84440f8e8c82ca0288_q4_ personality.mp4”; “60fccc84440f8e8c82ca0288_q5_ personality.mp4”; “60fccc84440f8e8c82ca0288_q6_ personality.mp4”.